Emaad-Mir/emaad-fastpages/_posts/2022-10-09-final-project-idea.md

 layout: post
 description: This post has an outline of the design of our program for our final project.
 categories: [markdown, week7hacks]
-title: Final Project - Program Design
+title: Daily Agenda Project Design
 image: /images/sprintmodel.png
 comments: true
 ---